Skip to content

 Jason Stolz CLTC, CRPC

-Being diagnosed with IgA nephropathy—also known as Berger’s disease—can raise immediate concerns about long-term health, kidney function, and financial protection for your family.
-One of the most common questions that follows is whether life insurance is still available, affordable, or even possible.
+Being diagnosed with IgA nephropathy—also known as Berger’s disease—can raise immediate concerns about kidney function, long-term stability, and how to protect your family financially.
+One of the most common questions we hear is whether life insurance is still available, whether it will be affordable, and whether the diagnosis automatically triggers a decline.

 What Is IgA Nephropathy?